 When it comes to saving for retirement, small business owners are better off than employees of most companies.
 This is because the government allows small businesses to set up retirement accounts specifically designed for small business owners.
-These accounts provide enormous tax benefits that are intended to maximize the money you can save during your working years for your retirement years.
-The amount you are allowed to contribute each year to your retirement account depends upon the type of account you establish and how much money you earn.
+These accounts provide enormous tax benefits that maximize the money you can save during your working years for your retirement years.
+The allowable amount you can contribute each year to your retirement account depends upon the type of account you establish and how much money you earn.
 If your business doesn’t earn money, you won’t be able to make any contributions—you need income to fund retirement accounts.

 Retirement accounts that comply with IRS requirements are called “tax-qualified.”

 You can deduct the amount you contribute to a tax-qualified retirement account from your income taxes (except for Roth IRAs and Roth 401(k)s).
 If you are a sole proprietor, a partner in a partnership or LLC member, you can deduct from your personal income contributions you make to a retirement account.
 If you have incorporated your business, the corporation can deduct as a business expense contributions that it makes on your behalf.
 Either way, you or your business get substantial income tax savings with these contributions.